JoseBurgos1993/04-Homework-JoseBurgos/README.md

-# 04-Homework-JoseBurgos
+# Timed Quiz

 There is an image titled screenshot.png in the Assets folder.
 It is a screenshot of my webpage.
-My repository may be found at https://github.com/JoseBurgos1993/04-Homework-JoseBurgos.
-Here is a link to the deployed web page, https://joseburgos1993.github.io/04-Homework-JoseBurgos/.
+My repository may be found at https://github.com/JoseBurgos1993/Timed-Quiz.
+Here is a link to the deployed web page, https://joseburgos1993.github.io/Timed-Quiz/.

 For this project, I was tasked to create a timed quiz.
 The first screen shown is a main menu containing the basic rules of the quiz, a 'Start' button to start the quiz, and a 'Highscore' button to view the highscores.
 The header and the footer of the page are consistent in their size and location.